 Matt Baer (from Washington D.C., Washington, D.C., USA) started Write.as over 8 years ago.

 Hi!
 I’m Matt Baer, founder of Write.as.
 We make digital tools that help creative people get their work online, from words to visual art.
 What we’re most after is building usable software that doesn’t kill your creative ideas (as notifications, feeds, and “likes” tend to do), to encourage free expression by giving you better privacy, and to make digital expression accessible to everyone.

 Beyond our flagship tool, we’re building Snap.as, a minimal tool for sharing photos and galleries, and Submit.as, a submission management system made just for written content.
 Both of these products work perfectly with Write.as but are also useful on their own.
 Ultimately, this is what we’re building -- a suite of integrated apps that all share the same principles of simplicity, privacy, and respect for the user.

 11. OneUp ($120K/year)

-Davis Baer (from Pittsburgh, Pennsylvania, USA) started OneUp about 7 years ago.
+Davis Baer (from Pittsburgh, Pennsylvania, USA) started OneUp over 7 years ago.

 My name is Davis Baer, and I am the co-founder of OneUp, a social media scheduling tool that helps business make more money and automates time-consuming tasks.
 OneUp allows you to schedule Google My Business posts, Facebook posts, Instagram posts, Twitter posts (and schedule Twitter threads), as well as schedule LinkedIn posts.